projectcalico/calico/security/tutorials/calico-policy.md

 {: .no-select-button}

-Even though DNS egress traffic is now working, all other egress traffic from all pods in the advanced-policy-demo namespace is still blocked.
+Therefore, even though DNS egress traffic is now working, all other egress traffic from all pods in the advanced-policy-demo namespace is still blocked.
 Therefore the HTTP egress traffic from the `wget` calls will still fail.

 ### 6. Allow egress traffic to nginx